dmbarbour/glas/docs/GlasApps.md

 * **c:ref:list** - return a list of open channel references
 * **c:ref:move:(from:ChannelRef, to:ChannelRef)** - rename a ChannelRef.
 Fails if target reference is in use.

+### Runtime Extensions

+A runtime can provide a few effects for manipulating itself.
+May be implementation-dependent and not very portable.
+Ideas:

+* **rt:version** - return record of ad-hoc version information about the runtime.
+* **rt:time:now** - same as 'time:now' except not frozen per transaction.
+This logically involves reflection over instructions computed by the runtime.
+Mostly intended for manual profiling.

 ## Misc Thoughts